 The GOsC has accounts with First Western Business Direct for train travel and Premier Inn Hotel Group for accommodation (a hotel is located on Tower Bridge Road a short walk from Osteopathy House).
-Details can be obtained from the Council and Executive Support Officer, email: council@osteopathy.org.uk.
+Details can be obtained from the Governance Manager or the EA to the Chief Executive, email: governance@osteopathy.org.uk.